Heinzad/statistica/docs/etl/extract/get_geospatial_file.md

 # Convert geometries into Well-Known-Text —
 gdf = gdf.to_wkt()

+# RETURN

-# output the geodataframe —
+# Return the geodataframe —
 return gdf
 ```